-Australian hospitals are reducing the number of needles patients receive in emergency, in a move that could save the nation’s healthcare system more than $13 million every year.
+Australian hospital emergency departments are introducing a new program to reduce the unnecessary use of cannulas in patients, in a move that could save the nation’s healthcare system more than $13 million each year.

-Researchers at one of the country’s largest hospitals discovered that 30 per cent of cannulas given to emergency department patients were not needed, and in response developed an educational program known as CREDIT.
+Researchers at one of the country’s largest hospitals discovered that 30 per cent of cannulas given to patients in emergency were not needed.
+In response, they developed a common-sense intervention program known as CREDIT.

 “In almost all emergency patients cannulas are put in too soon.
 They’re great to easily give patients fluids and medications or have blood taken, but they aren’t always needed,” Professor Cullen said.

 “We don’t know if this is the case at all hospitals, but in another study it was found emergency departments were using only half of the cannulas that were inserted.

 “We’re needlessly spending 15 minutes of staff time to put patients through an unnecessary and painful procedure that’s increasing their risk of contracting a blood infection.”

 RBWH Emergency and Trauma Centre Clinical Research Nurse Tracey Hawkins said the key to success in this invention was changing the culture of needles being routine in the admission process.

 “Now at every clinical handover, we ask staff to be 80 per cent sure they would use a cannula before they insert one,” Ms Hawkins said.

 “Evidence showed us that many of our patients were getting cannulas that were not being used and through our research we realised that there was a culture of the ‘just in case cannula’ involved.